Solar Eclipse Corona

 expand_more

-With the imminent arrival of the solar eclipse, we are intensifying our efforts to verify whether the solar eclipse glasses sold on e-commerce platforms meet legal safety requirements.
+With the imminent arrival of the solar eclipse, we are intensifying our efforts to verify if the solar eclipse glasses sold on e-commerce platforms comply with legal safety requirements.

-If you are about to purchase glasses or find that the brand you bought is no longer on our verification list, we have prepared the following guide.
-We have noticed that many recent online listings do not display the manufacturer's information or the responsible EU representative correctly.
+If you are about to purchase glasses or find that the brand you purchased is no longer on our verification list, we have prepared the following guide.
+We have noticed that many recent online listings do not display the manufacturer's or the EU responsible person's information correctly.
 To ensure your safety, use the following methods to check if your glasses comply with European Union regulations.

 Safety Verification Table:

-Verification Step What to Look For & EU Requirements Recommended Action
+Verification Step What to Look For and EU Requirements Recommended Action

-1. CE Certificate (EN ISO 12312-2) Check the product page or packaging for a CE certificate issued by an EU Notified Body confirming compliance with the EN ISO 12312-2 standard.
+1. CE Certificate (EN ISO 12312-2) Check the product page or packaging to see if there is a CE certificate issued by an EU Notified Body confirming compliance with the EN ISO 12312-2 standard.
 The manufacturer's name and certificate number must be clearly visible.
 Do not buy if the seller has censored, pixelated, or covered key certificate information in the images.

-2. EU-REP Information (EC-REP) Look for the EU Authorized Representative (EU-REP) information.
-Under EU market surveillance regulations, this is a mandatory requirement for manufacturers outside the European Union.
+2. EU-REP Information (EC-REP) Look for the Authorized Representative in the EU (EU-REP) information.
+According to EU market surveillance regulations, this is a mandatory requirement for manufacturers outside the European Union.
 Reject products that do not clearly indicate this entity.
-The EU-REP ensures there is a legally responsible party to hold accountable for product defects.
+The EU-REP ensures there is a legally responsible party to claim against in case of product defects.

 3. Manufacturer Consistency Compare the manufacturer's information detailed on the e-commerce product page with the information printed on the CE certificate.
 Avoid if they do not match.
 This discrepancy often indicates that sellers are abusing a supplier's certificate to sell a counterfeit or unverified batch.